yuanmohe/yuanmohe_hugo_site/content/publication.md

   caption: ""
   image: ""
 ---
-As a fresh PhD student, I do not have any publications yet.
+As a fresh PhD student, I do not have any publication yet.
 Working on it! 💪